Jannik Sinner provides injury update ahead of US Open final with Carlos Alcaraz

 Jannik Sinner brushed off any injury concerns ahead of his US Open final showdown against Carlos Alcaraz after battling to victory against Felix Auger-Aliassime in the semi-finals.

-Sinner took a medical timeout after Auger-Aliassime won the second set to level the match, with the World No 1 pointing to his abdomen and heading off the court for treatment.
+Sinner felt “a small twitching” in his stomach during the second set and took a medical timeout after Auger-Aliassime levelled the match, with the World No 1 pointing to his abdomen and heading off the court for treatment.

-Defending champion Sinner let out a sight of relief after winning match point to return to the US Open, setting third consecutive grand slam final between the Italian and his rival and Alcaraz.
+Defending champion Sinner let out a sight of relief after winning match point to return to the US Open final, setting a third consecutive grand slam final between the Italian and his rival Alcaraz on Sunday.

 Alcaraz and Sinner are the first two players to meet in three consecutive grand slam finals in the same year in the Open era, having battled at the French Open final and the Wimbledon final this summer.